-4 successful ways to start a prospecting call
+4 successful ways to start a COLD prospecting call

 This sales tip is for sales people who use phone calls as a way to approach prospective customers.

-In a world of email and social selling techniques, the phone remains one of the most powerful ways to engage with prospective customers.
+In the world of email and social selling techniques, the phone remains one of the most powerful ways to engage with prospective customers.

 If you are in pro-active sales, you have to love and master this fantastic medium.
 And, if you are a social seller, you just do not know what you are missing out on!

-Feel: After the call you would want prospects to feel happy, excited about the prospect of a better solution to a problem.
+Feel: After the call you would want prospects to feel happy, excited about the prospect of a better solution to their problems.

 Do: After the call to prospective customer has: